hanami/guides/content/v2.3/introduction/building-an-api.md

 end
 ```

-For the action to fetch a single book from our database, we can add a new method to our book repo:
+To fetch a single book from our database, we can add a new method to our book repo:

 ```ruby
 # app/repos/book_repo.rb